nubenetes/awesome-kubernetes/docs/devsecops.md

 - [developers.redhat.com: Protect secrets in Git with the clean/smudge filter](https://developers.redhat.com/articles/2022/02/02/protect-secrets-git-cleansmudge-filter)
 - [kubeopsskills/cloud-secret-resolvers: Cloud Secret Resolvers (CSR)](https://github.com/kubeopsskills/cloud-secret-resolvers) Cloud Secret Resolvers is a set of tools to help your applications (on Kubernetes) to retrieve any credentials from cloud managed vaults without the needed to write additional boilerplate code in your applications!.

+### Anti Patterns.
+Wrong Secrets
+- [==commjoen/wrongsecrets: OWASP WrongSecrets==](https://github.com/commjoen/wrongsecrets) Examples with how to not use secrets.
+Welcome to the OWASP WrongSecrets p0wnable app.
+With this app, we have packed various ways of how to not store your secrets.
+These can help you to realize whether your secret management is ok.
+The challenge is to find all the different secrets by means of various tools and techniques.

 ### AWS Secret Manager
 - [medium: AWS Secret Manager: Protect sensitive information and functionality 🌟](https://medium.com/avmconsulting-blog/aws-secret-manager-protect-sensitive-information-and-functionality-f520e15293f4) Protect Your Secrets in ApplicationsSecrets are frequently used to protect sensitive information and functionality.
 - [blog.opstree.com: AWS Secret Manager](https://blog.opstree.com/2021/11/16/aws-secret-manager/)